-In the nearly two-and-a-half-years since Fenty Beauty hit the scene, several beauty brands have made the move to expand their shade ranges and options to be far more inclusive, which seems to make fiscal sense.
-According to recent research from market research company Nielsen, black Americans bought more "ethnic hair and beauty aids" in 2018 than any other group of consumers.
-To put that in context, they found that 86 percent of the nearly $64 million that space brought in came from those black consumers.
+In the nearly three-and-a-half-years since Fenty Beauty hit the scene, several beauty brands have made the move to expand their shade ranges and options to be far more inclusive, which seems to make fiscal sense.
+According to a study by market research company Nielsen, Black Americans bought more beauty products in 2019 than any other group of consumers.
+To put that in context, they found that Black Americans outspent other groups by nearly 19 percent, which translates to $572.6 million.

 Rihanna’s cosmetics company was the most referred line from every single makeup artist and beauty guru we spoke to.
-Musician and content creator Bri Hall — who went viral for her critiques of pcritiques of products made for black and African-American hair — told NBC News she’s “obsessed” with it.
-“The formula is great for dry skin girls like me,” Hall says.
+Musician and content creator Bri Hall — who went viral for her critiques of critiques of products made for Black and African-American hair — told NBC News she’s “obsessed” with it.
+“The formula is great for dry skin girls like me,” Hall said.
 “Though other brands made my shade, as a West Indian woman, many brands never catered to olive and yellow undertones — leaving me to look like a Flaming Hot Cheeto at times.”

-Clothing designer and makeup artist Ellarie Noel is the first black woman to collaborate with makeup company ColourPop, and Kenneth Senegal — who goes by HeFlawless and vlogs about his experience with makeup as a black man — both recommend these lip glosses.
-Noel said she especially likes their smell while Senegal raves about the entire Fenty Beauty collection. ”It’s the perfect universal shade for anyone, and completes every look when you don’t know what to pop on the lips,” Senegal explains.
+Clothing designer and makeup artist Ellarie Noel is the first Black woman to collaborate with makeup company ColourPop, and Kenneth Senegal — who goes by HeFlawless and vlogs about his experience with makeup as a Black man — both recommend these lip glosses.
+Noel said she especially likes their smell while Senegal raves about the entire Fenty Beauty collection. ”It’s the perfect universal shade for anyone, and completes every look when you don’t know what to pop on the lips,” Senegal explained.

 Makeup artist Camara Aunique — who runs her own line of lash-specific products designed for everyday use by women suffering from cancer or alopecia who may be looking for a natural-looking lash — recommends UOMA’s concealers.
 “One thing I can say is UOMA got it right with the colors and texture in their products — they’re a personal favorite of mine,” Aunique told NBC News.

-Makeup artist Tiyana Robinson wants everyone to know about this up-and-coming skincare line that she says gives her the dream “baby skin” many seek in the morning.
-Skincare formulated for black and brown skin, Bolden’s Acid Toner and their Nightime Repair Serum with 10% Glycolic Acid are other favorites of Robinson’s.
+Makeup artist Tiyana Robinson wants everyone to know about this up-and-coming skincare line that she said gives her the dream “baby skin” many seek in the morning.
+Skincare formulated for Black and brown skin, this toner and their Nightime Repair Serum with 10% Glycolic Acid are other favorites of Robinson’s.

 Aunique is a fan of Black Opal’s Beauty Stick foundations, telling NBC News they “make her happy,” having been a staple in her makeup kit for years due to their flexibility in use and blending to create the "perfect" skin tone.